steledama/nixos/README.md

 git config --global init.defaultBranch "main"
 ```

-This configurationa can be done declaratively in nix style adding this to your home.nix:
+This configurationa can be done declaratively in nix style adding this to your `home.nix`:

 ```nix
 programs.git = {